Metallurgical Engineering

 MET ENG 5480 Refining Of Metals (LEC 3.0)

 Principles and applications of metal production by electrochemical methods.
 The course will address basic copper and zinc electrometallurgy.
 This includes discussion of anodes and anodic processes, cathode deposit control and contamination mechanisms, Faraday's Law and current efficiency, and current state of practice.
-Prerequisites: Cer Eng 3230, Met Eng 3220, graduate standing, or instructor approval.
+Prerequisites: Cer Eng 3230, Met Eng 3220, or graduate standing, or instructor approval.

 MET ENG 5510 Nondestructive Testing (LEC 3.0)